GaloisInc/BESSPIN-Lando/lobot-core/README.md

 # Running

-The Lobot user\'s guide doesn\'t exist yet, as various aspects of the language have not yet been solidified.
-See the `examples` directory for various examples (some of which will work out of the box, others of which will require a bit of system configuration before running).

 The basic way you \"run\" Lobot is by invoking `lobot`:

 ```bash
 lobot --help
 ```

-See the user's guide for more details.
+See the user's guide for more details, or the `examples` and `tests` directories for various examples (some of which will work out of the box, others of which will require a bit of system configuration before running).